logzio/terraform-provider-logzio/docs/data-sources/drop_filter.md

-# Drop Filter Resource
+# Drop Filter Datasource

-Provides a Logz.io drop filter resource.
+Provides a Logz.io drop filter datasource.
 This can be used to create and manage Logz.io drop filters.

 * Learn more about drop filters in the [Logz.io Docs](https://docs.logz.io/api/#tag/Drop-filters).